Exploring the Impact of the Cashless Economy on the Lives of Homeless People in the UK

 This research will also help us to:

-Specify design considerations for developing innovative approaches, products and services to support homeless people in the context of an expanding cashless economy.
+Specify design considerations for developing innovative approaches, products and services to support people who may be adversely affected by the expanding cashless economy.

 Contribute to the public discussion on the issues of cashless economy and homelessness, and raise awareness of exclusion risks and innovation opportunities.

 How you can benefit:

 Provide a space for the Eclipse team to conduct in-person interviews.

 Support the dissemination of research results by sharing them with participants, other organisations and agencies working with the homeless, and the broader public.

 Inform the design of the human-centred research methodology developed by Eclipse Experience exclusively for this project.